 What other costs are associated with purchasing Focus Group Research Services?

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Focus Group Research Services with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Where can I purchase ?

-The focus group research market has a moderate level of market share concentration, with the top four suppliers accounting for an estimated 33.3% of total market share.
-The focus group research market is mostly made up of smaller companies, with only an estimated 5.6% of enterprises employing more than 100...
+The focus group research market has a moderate level of market share concentration, with the top four suppliers accounting for just over 30.0% of the total market share.
+The focus group research market is mostly made up of smaller companies, with only an estimated 5.6% of enterprises employing more than...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Process & Methodology

 How do you ensure the privacy of respondents or participants during data collection?